 Continue working your way to the end, adding icing where needed.

-Your edible rainbow is ready to enjoy.
-Share shortly after creating this treat for the freshest cereal and marshmallows.
-If you’re making this for more of a decoration or centerpiece you can make ahead of time and save precious party planning hours on the day of the event.
+Your edible fruit loops rainbow is ready to enjoy.
+Be sure to eat it shortly after creating this treat for the freshest cereal and marshmallows.
+If you’re making this for more of a decoration or centerpiece you can make ahead of time.
+Save those precious party planning hours on the day of the event.